bbauska/hidden-hand/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Don Schmitt</h4>

-<p>Don Schmitt is the former co-director of the J. Allen Hynek Center for UFO Studies, where he served as Director of Special Investigations for ten years.<br>
+<p>Don Schmitt is the former co-director of the J. Allen Hynek Center for UFO Studies,
+where he served as Director of Special Investigations for ten years.<br>
-<br>Prior to that, he was a special investigator for the late Dr. J. Allen Hynek and the art director for the International UFO Reporter.<br>
+<br>Prior to that, he was a special investigator for the late Dr. J. Allen Hynek and
+the art director for the International UFO Reporter.<br>
-<br>Schmitt is the author of dozens of articles about UFOs, as well as the co-author of two best-selling books, UFO CRASH AT ROSWELL, Avon 1991, best-selling Witness to Roswell, New Page, NJ, 2007, and The Truth About the UFO Crash at Roswell, published by M. Evans, 1994.</p>
+<br>Schmitt is the author of dozens of articles about UFOs, as well as the co-author
+of two best-selling books, UFO CRASH AT ROSWELL, Avon 1991, best-selling Witness to Roswell, New Page, NJ, 2007, and The Truth About the UFO Crash at Roswell, published by M. Evans, 1994.</p>

 <h3>Finishing Notes:</h3>

 <p>With regard to the ufo phenomenon, the skeptics MUST be right 100% of the time.
 And lie, lie, lie.
 Because it is the US Government with trillions of dollars and a literal army to support their pathetic lies.
 A disinformation bunch of douche-bags.
 Thinking they are the smartest in the universe.
+Selfish motherfuckers.
 Case closed</p>
 <p>Makes me want to vomit.
-How does humanity evolve so long as idiots in the caves see fear in the shadows?
+How does humanity evolve so long as idiots in the caves
+see fear in the shadows?
 I see opportunity.
-And their goes 75 years swept under the rug and de-evolution of humanity.
-Fuck you military industrial complex.
+And there goes 75 years swept under the rug and de-evolution of humanity.
+Fuck you military industrial complex.<br>
 Cowards, one and all.
-Cowards and pussies.</p>
+Cowards and pussies.
-<h4>Fuck you, fuck you, fuck you!</h4>
+Counter-intelligence means no-intelligence.
+Title is spot-on.
+Fucking cowards.<br>
+FOAD and don't forget to 'D'</p>